The Piercing That Helps with Migraines – Unveiling the Vagal Nerve Connection

 6. Cold Therapy

 Applying cold compresses to the face or neck may stimulate the vagus nerve and offer temporary relief from migraines.
 Cold therapy activates the “diving reflex,” which can trigger a relaxation response and promote vagal nerve output.
 Another way to activate this response is by progressing to total body exposure.
-Be careful when starting cold therapies.
-Start small, like a washcloth on the face, hands, or feet before progressing to whole body cold exposure.
-Work up to a total of 3 minutes, slowly decreasing temperature as you’re able.

 7. Biofeedback Therapy

 Biofeedback techniques can be used to train individuals to control their physiological responses, including vagal tone.
 By learning to modulate vagal activity through biofeedback, individuals can reduce migraine frequency and severity.
-Using a watch or tracking software like an Oura ring or a fit bit can help collect data on daily stress responses and overall stress load.
+Using a watch or tracking software like an Oura ring or a Fit Bit can help collect data on daily stress responses and overall stress load.

 8. Yoga